Dimitri Platanias, Greek baritone. APA Artists' Management Alexandra Mercer - www.apaartistsmanagement.com/dimitriplatanias/

 And at the Athens Festival in summer 2023 he appeared once again as Nabucco, causing Helena Matheopoulos in Opera Now October 2023 to write: At the premiere the title role was sung by Dimitri Platanias, a baritone well known and loved by Covent Garden audiences, who delivered one of the most rounded and moving portrayals of his career.
 One expected his booming baritone voice to soar in Nabucco's triumphant moments, but what surprised those who have followed his career, was the extreme vocal sensitivity and variety of colours with which he expressed his deep compassion for the crushed hero's vulnerable moments.
 Seldom have I been so deeply moved by a portrayal of this role.

-Roles performed:
+Roles performed

 AIDA: Amonasro